 One boating couple who installed a Heritage Range Cooker on their boat are Andrew & Wendy.
 We find out why they chose Heritage, how it works for heating and cooking, and how a range cooker has improved their houseboat living.

-What made you move from a house to a boat? – i.e tell us about your life before boating
+What was it that made you move from a house to a houseboat?

-What options did you consider when looking at Cooking, Heating, and HW?
+What options did you consider when looking at cooking and heating?

 Was the safety side of LPG something that concerned you?

-So you chose a Heritage Compact boiler model, why this particular one?
+You chose a Heritage Compact boiler model, why this one?

 How much planning went into getting the cooker installed into your boat?

 Being an engineer, I research, plan, and figure all things out well in advance.
 The cooker is positioned against the stern bulkhead, so is near the fuel tank and adjacent the cupboard containing the electrical input and controls.
 The deckhead (roof) is 5mm steel with insulation and internal board finish.
 There are 50mmx50mm square tube structural bearers every 400mm, so the flue had to be dog legged to avoid one of these.
 Boats by their very nature have to be well ventilated and this is a key element of the BSC.
 The Heritage is interesting as it draws its air from outside via flexible hoses with external louvered vents, so doesn’t need more open ventilation into the cabin.
 Heritage delivered the cooker, broke it down into its constituent parts, moved it into position and rebuilt it ready for me to install and make the flue, electrical and water connections.

 Underfloor heating in the galley and bathroom, one radiator in the forward cabin, and a 75 litre calorifier for hot water.

 Would you recommend looking at a Range Cooker in general?